 "Falun Gong allowed me to see that there's this profound spiritual dimension to the culture, be it in the concept of 'virtue' (德), how a landscape painting is done, or how you fold your hands when you meditate.
-And it was impacting my life in tangible ways, like when people started noting how calm I now was."

-"I realized that Chinese culture isn't just pagodas, Buddha statues, and chopsticks."
+And it was impact"I realized that Chinese culture isn't just pagodas, Buddha statues, and chopsticks."